Lisbon Experience Photography Workshop

-Led by documentary photographer Daniel Rodrigues, this four-day intensive programme combines fieldwork, editing, close guidance, and critical discussion.
-The focus is not on photographing landmarks, but on reading the city as a living environment — understanding its light, its pace, and its human presence.
+Led by documentary photographer Daniel Rodrigues, this four-day intensive programme combines fieldwork, editing, close individual guidance, and critical discussion.
+The focus is not on photographing landmarks, but on learning how to read the city as a living environment, understanding its light, its pace, and its human presence.

 Maximum: 8 participants